Responsible AI (RAI) while using Copilot

 Accountable means that organizations and people remain responsible for the outcomes of AI systems.
 If an AI system causes harm or makes a mistake, there should be a clear path to address it and a person or team responsible for it.
 The idea is that AI should not be an excuse to “pass the buck” – those who use AI must ensure it is used correctly and take responsibility for its impacts.

-- You remain accountable for content used and generated by AI systems you use, including the impacts of its use elsewhere.
+• You remain accountable for content generated by AI solutions you use, including the impacts of its use elsewhere.

 Fair